azmigueldario/giardia_mlst_2023/notebook/notebook.md

 ### Objectives

-1. Find and retrieve all available genomes for Giardia intestinalis (Assemblages A and B)
+1. Find and retrieve all available genomes for _Giardia intestinalis_ (Assemblages A and B)
 2. Create a robust core-genome MLST scheme for future epidemiological analysis of outbreaks
     - Cross-validation of results given the small number of available datasets
+    - Evaluate the impact of overrepresented geographical locations in the resulting schema

 ### Glossary